STEP 1: SEARCHING FOR COLLEGES

 6- College Fairs - In addition, colleges also participate in college fairs.
 Visit NACAC website to learn more about the schedule of the upcoming college fairs and plan to attend at least a few events which would give you the opportunity to meet different college representatives, and understand how their offerings suit your interests and preferences.

-STEP 3: SELECTING MAJOR
+STEP 3: SELECTING A MAJOR

 STEP 4: FINALIZING THE LIST